Decoding Your Baby's Cough

 - For babies and toddlers who can't blow their nose yet, use nasal saline drops and a bulb aspirator to suction a runny nose.

-When to be worried:
+When to be worried about your child:

 - Onset of cough within the first few weeks of life